How to make lemon curd

 For low carb or keto lemon curd, replace the sugar with Serve confectioners sweetener.

-Make it vegan by using your favorite plant-based butter.
+Make it dairy free by using your favorite plant-based butter.

 Use other citrus fruit juice or pureed berries to create your own variations.
 You can also add aromatic herbs, like basil or thyme.
 I love making grapefruit-thyme curd, and blackberry and guava curds are always popular, too!